MicahParks/jwkset/README.md

 * PEM encoded public keys
 * PEM encoded private keys

 The PEM block type is used to infer which key type to decode.
-Reference the below table for
+Reference the [Supported keys](#supported-keys) section for a list of supported cryptographic key types.

 ## Website